Eugene-E0a80fd8080ff8e/telegram-bot-ai-image-edit/README.md

 ## How to use

-It is two ways to trigger the AI bot:
+There are two ways to trigger the AI bot:
 - directly mentioning AI (or Ai,ai,aI) in a message
 - replying to the bot
 This allows very basic workflow: create image, modify, modify, modify...

-In a chat where few people are, you can quote someone else's picture and let the bot work with it by mentioning "AI" in your message.
+In a group chat where few people are, you can quote someone else's picture and let the bot work with it by mentioning "AI" in your message.

-You can add your own picture when quoting.
+You can attach additional pictures when quoting someone's picture.
+Bot, or other user, or your own.
-You even can quote multi-picture post, and attach your own pictures to the message.
+You even can quote multi-picture posts, and attach your own pictures to the message.

 ### Example :